-We were hired by a mid-sized VoIP company to find and negotiate the acquisition of a smaller, similarly-situated firm.
-The acquisition fit the company’s strategic objective of gaining economies of scale in anticipation of an increase in competition resulting from a slowing of the transition of TDM (time-division multiplexing) to IP voice services.
+We were hired by a mid-sized VoIP company to find and negotiate the acquisition of two smaller, similarly-situated firms.
+The acquisitions fit the company’s strategic objective of gaining economies of scale in anticipation of an increase in competition resulting from a slowing of the transition of TDM (time-division multiplexing) to IP voice services.

-We were able to bring forward a qualified candidate, negotiate a deal and get a signed LOI within two months of the engagement.
+We were able to bring forward qualified candidates, negotiate the deals and get closure within two months on each deal.

-Our draft documents were relied upon for both the LOI and the final agreement.
+Our documents were relied upon for both the LOI and the final agreement.

-The deal closed within 45 days from the time that the LOI was signed.
-The acquired company has since been integrated seamlessly into the acquiring company.
+The acquired companies have since been integrated seamlessly into the acquiring company.

 Case Study #2: This case study began when the parent organization brought us into its subsidiary in Montreal, Canada.
 Given the subsidiary’s history of operating losses, we took the following actions: